duncan3dc/sonos/api/files/Tracks%2FUriInterface.php.txt

 namespace duncan3dc\Sonos\Tracks;

 /**
- * An interface for objects that repsent some type of Uri */ interface UriInterface
+ * An interface for objects that repsent some type of Uri.
+ */
+interface UriInterface
 {